Timgo-1/zingy-p33za/README.md

 New major projects coming soon.

 ## Introduction
  This is a code repository for Zingy-P33za Landing Page.
-It entails building a Modern UI/UX Pizzeria/Drinks Store Landing Page Website utilising the the underlisted processes:
+It entails building a Modern UI/UX Pizzeria/Drinks Store Landing Page Website utilising the underlisted processes:

 - React file and folder structure.
 - React-Alice-Carousel.